Terris McDuffie

 Born in Mobile, Alabama, McDuffie was a pitcher, best known as a strong-armed hurler who could challenge hitters with his live fastball.
-His long career spanned from 1930 through 1954.
+His career spanned from 1930 through 1954.
 He played for several teams in different leagues across the United States, Canada, and Latin America.

-His pitches also included a sinker, slider, curveball, and a deceptive changeup.
-Total records are unknown now, but McDuffie probably amassed nearly 200 wins along the way in the many baseball circuits in which he played.
+His repertoire of pitches also included a sinker, slider, curveball, and a deceptive changeup.
+Total records are lost, but McDuffie amassed up to an estimated 200 wins throughout the baseball circuits in which he played.

-McDuffie was a good hitter, fast baserunner, and unrivaled self-promoter.
-He often got more attention for his handsome looks, flashy dress, gold jewelry, flamboyant behavior, and his personal life than for his ball playing.
-He was known as a crowd-pleaser for wearing a jacket with the words The Great McDuffie emblazoned on the back in large letters.
+McDuffie was a competent hitter, baserunner, and self-promoter.
+He often got more attention for his handsome looks, flashy dress, gold jewelry, flamboyant behavior, and his personal life rather than for his ball playing.
+He was known for being a crowd-pleaser for wearing an expressive jacket with the words The Great McDuffie emblazoned on the back in large letters.